Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

 -   Identifiers are names of an argument, block type, or any Terraform-specific constructs.
 -   Expressions can be used to assign a value to an identifier within a code block.
 -   Comment syntax start with a # for a single-line comment.

+# Best practice
+-   It’s recommended that you place similar types of resources in a directory and define resources in the main.tf file.
+-   A declared resource is identified by its type and name.